-Acupressure Points for Nausea – With Great Result
+Acupressure Points for Nausea – With Great Results

 Nausea is part of all our daily lives, from being pregnant, motion sickness, and overindulging in food & drink to having chemotherapy treatment.
 However, for many of us, there is a cure for feeling Nausea without using medication known as Acupressure.

-One can use different acupressure points for Nausea to relieve and prevent vomiting.
+One can use different acupressure points to relieve and prevent nausea and vomiting.
 Using Acupressure is quick, and spending a fortune is unnecessary to deal with this problem.
 It will leave you feeling better in no time without the harmful side effects of medication.

 Acupressure Points for Nausea & Vomiting

-By teaching you these pressure points and applying those when needed, one can feel relief.
+By teaching you these pressure points and applying them when needed, one can feel relief.

 Applying Pressure Using Your Fingers

-Applying pressure to the following Nausea and vomiting relief pressure points will help you feel relieved, and one needs to remember that you must make yourself comfortable when doing this.
+Applying pressure to the following Nausea and vomiting relief pressure points can help alleviate symptoms, and it’s essential to make yourself as comfortable as possible during this time. process

 Start by placing your arms in front of you and pointing your fingers upward with your palms facing you.
-Now relax your shoulders and start taking deep breaths.
+Now, relax your shoulders and take deep breaths.
 This helps your body relax, and taking deep breaths relieves some disgusting feelings.

 Arm Pressure Point

 Now, take your hand and, by placing three fingers below the crease of your wrist, place your thumb below them.
 Here, you will find pressure point P6 between the two large tendons.
 Firmly press on this point on both sides of your wrist when you feel queasy.
-Firmly rub this point using circular motions for a few minutes and repeat on the other side.
-Some people find relief immediately, while others may take a few minutes.
+Gently rub this point using circular motions for a few minutes, then repeat on the other side.
+Some people find relief immediately, while others may take a few minutes to feel the effects.

 Another technique is to tap your wrist several times with quick taps while taking deep breaths.
 It does not matter which arm you use.
 Even rubbing the wrist may be easier than locating the exact pressure point.